Ildemaro Vargas Player Props: Nationals vs. Athletics

 Athletics Pitching Rankings

-- The Athletics allow the fifth-most home runs in baseball (155 total, 1.3 per game).
+- The Athletics give up the fifth-most home runs in baseball (158 total, 1.4 per game).

-- Blackburn makes the start for the Athletics, his 12th of the season.
-He is 2-2 with a 4.35 ERA and 63 strikeouts in 60 2/3 innings pitched.

-- The right-hander last pitched on Saturday against the San Francisco Giants, when he went six scoreless innings while giving up two hits.
+- The righty last pitched on Sunday against the San Francisco Giants, when he threw 3 1/3 innings, allowing three earned runs while giving up five hits.

-- In 12 games this season, the 29-year-old has a 4.35 ERA and 9.5 strikeouts per nine innings, while allowing a batting average of .288 to his opponents.
+- In 16 games this season, the 24-year-old has an ERA of 5.47, with 9 strikeouts per nine innings.
+Opponents are hitting .258 against him.

 © 2023 Data Skrive.
 All rights reserved.